byllynho/SellBackMart/docs/user_stories.md

   - Priority: xxx
   - Status: xxx

-- US Visitant communication
-  - Description: As a User, I will not be able to communicate with other users.
-  - Estimate: xxx
-  - Priority: xxx
-  - Status: xxx

 - US Check profile
   - Description: As a User, I want to be able to check other Users' profiles out.
   - Estimate: xxx